payplug/payplug-php/docs/index.rst

 **Security & encryption**

 The PHP library enables secure data transmission via public/private RSA key encryption obtained with the OpenSSL library.
-In addition, credit card data is encrypted and processed exclusively on PCI DSS servers operated by Payline.
+In addition, credit card data is encrypted and processed exclusively on PCI DSS servers operated by Payline except ATOS.
 This protocol guarantees a SSL-level security without requiring to setup an SSL certificate on the merchant's website.

 Installation
 ------------